week7VietEmanuellaJulienTrevor/REST_api/README.md

 ## Rocket Elevators REST API

+### FALL-2020-TEAM-API-2 - Week 8 Odyssey

+#### TEAM MEMBERS:
+- VIET-NGA DAO "Team Leader"
+- TREVOR KITCHEN "Member"
+- EMMANUELLA DERILUS "Member"
+- ANDRE DE SANTANA "Member"
+- JULIEN DUPONT "Member"

-This week we were tasked with creating a Rest Api for rocket elevators.
+#### This week we were asked to create a Rest Api for Rocket Elevators.
 Using C# and .NET Core.

 The different models connect to the preexisting MySQL database established in the rails app from previous weeks.